kubedb/docs/docs/operatormanual/recommendation/overview.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

 # Recommendation for KubeDB
-Databases on Kubernetes in production grade infrastructure often need to go through several administrative operations depending on specific resource requirements.
-Such operations include vertical scaling (cpu, memory) and storage expansion.
-Autoscaling support for KubeDB managed databases takes care of it.
-However, databases also need to go through some maintenance operations in order to ensure security, enhance performance, getting bug fixes and new features etc. Such operations mostly require organization's manual intervention.
-Even if these operations are automated, they need to be done in surveillance.
-KubeDB simplifies this by generating K8s Native Recommendations.
+Databases on Kubernetes in production require regular maintenance operations to ensure security, compliance, and optimal performance.
+Older database versions may carry known vulnerabilities, making version updates essential to receive security patches, bug fixes, and new features.
+TLS certificates must be rotated before expiry to prevent service disruptions, maintain trust with Certificate Authorities, and meet compliance requirements.
+Authentication secrets also need periodic rotation to mitigate credential leakage, limit exposure of compromised credentials, and enforce updated security policies.
+While these operations are critical, they require careful scheduling and monitoring to minimize service disruption.
+KubeDB simplifies this by automatically generating K8s Native Recommendations for these maintenance tasks.

 ## Overview